How to make the most of AI in your Nonprofit

 Don’t start using AI with the mindset that it will produce an error-free, specific, tailored result.
 You will most definitely have to re-draft whatever AI produces for you, because it only understands what you’ve told it to produce.
 It may not pick up any additional complexities such as: human preferences, the sector you work in (unless you tell it), the specific language you typically use and tone of voice.

 You will have to redraft much of the content it produces.
 This shouldn’t be viewed as a hinderance, it is still helping you save time by drafting your first version.
-It just won’t be drafting your final version, and if you use it as your final version, it is quite obvious.
+It won’t draft your final version, and if you use it as your final version, it will be very obvious.

 AI is a Tool, Not a Replacement